Blog Hero

 Book Appointment

-Once you are fit in a contact lens, it is important to keep up with ongoing appointments, at least yearly, to help ensure your lenses fit well and remain healthy for your eyes.
-In fact, a risk factor for microbial keratitis (an infection of the cornea, which can be visually devastating) in contact lens wearers is ordering lenses online, without your optometrist’s oversight.
-Remember, if someone offers you contact lenses without properly assessing them on your eyes or without requiring ongoing in-office appointments, they are putting your vision at risk.
+At a contact lens fitting we will choose a lens for you, have you try it on, assess your vision, assess the fit, and ensure you know how to properly use and care for your lenses.
+Once you are fit in a contact lens it is important to keep up with ongoing appointments to ensure your lenses continue to fit well and remain healthy for your eyes.
+All contact lens wearers should have their lenses reassessed on their eyes at least once per year.
+In fact, a risk factor for microbial keratitis (an infection of the cornea, which can be visually devastating) in contact lens wearers is ordering lenses online (1).
+This means ordering your lenses online increases your risk of losing your vision!

-Wash your hands before handling your contact lenses.
-Avoid using soap with microbeads, as these can get caught on your hands and get caught behind a contact lens—ouch!
+Avoid using soap with microbeads as these can be left on your hands and get caught behind a contact lens – ouch!

-You should also not wear your contact lenses in water.
-No swimming, hot tubbing, showering, or bathing with contacts in.
+This means only using cleaning solutions/cleaning routines prescribed by your optometrist and NEVER storing your contact lenses in water.
+You should also not wear your contact lenses in water – Ie) no swimming, hot tubbing, showering, or bathing with contacts in.
 If you are around water and want to wear your contacts, we recommend goggles so water will not get into the eyes.
-Water exposure poses a risk for an infection called acanthamoeba keratitis (we wouldn’t recommend Googling unless gory pictures help you remember why it is important to take care of your contact lenses!), which is a difficult-to-treat infection of the eye that can lead to permanent vision loss.
+Contrary to popular belief no contact lens is Health Canada approved to use in water.
+A risk water poses is an infection called acanthamoeba keratitis (I wouldn’t recommend Googling unless gory pictures help you remember why it is important to take care of your contact lenses), which is a very difficult to treat infection of the eye that can lead to permanent vision loss.

-When in doubt, take it out!
-Don’t ‘tough out’ wearing contact lenses.
-If you have any discomfort or pain or if you are sick (cold, flu, etc.), you should not wear your contact lenses.
-(This is also why we recommend having a backup pair of glasses.)
-Your optometrist can assess any red eyes, discharge, vision changes, pain, or persistent discomfort to determine if something is wrong with your fit, or if contacts aren’t right for you.
+Do not ‘tough out’ wearing a contact lens.
+If you have any discomfort, pain, or if you are sick (cold, flu, etc) you should not wear your contact lenses (This is also why it is important to have a backup pair of glasses).
+Any red eyes, discharge, vision changes, pain, or persistent discomfort should be assessed by your optometrist.

 Interested in contact lenses?
 Unsure if the lenses you are wearing are right for you?
 Nervous you have never had proper contact lens care with an optometrist?
+Give us a call!
+Myself or one of our doctors would be more than happy to see you for an appointment and ensure we are doing everything we can to keep your eyes healthy.

 Categories